1992 DieHard 500

 The 1992 DieHard 500 was the 17th stock car race of the 1992 NASCAR Winston Cup Series season and the 24th iteration of the event.
 The race was held on Sunday, July 26, 1992, in Lincoln, Alabama at Talladega Superspeedway, a 2.66 miles (4.28 km) permanent triangle-shaped superspeedway.
 The race took the scheduled 188 laps to complete.
 At race's end, Morgan–McClure Motorsports driver Ernie Irvan would manage to come back from a lap deficit and best out Junior Johnson & Associates driver Sterling Marlin by 19 thousandths of a second to take his sixth career NASCAR Winston Cup Series and his third and final victory of the season.
 To fill out the top three, the aforementioned Sterling Marlin and Robert Yates Racing driver Davey Allison would finish second and third, respectively.

 With the help of relief driver Bobby Hillin Jr., Davey Allison would manage to retake the driver's championship lead after losing it in the previous race, leading second-place driver Bill Elliott by one point.

 Background

 The layout of Talladega Superspeedway, the venue where the race was held.

-Talladega Superspeedway, originally known as Alabama International Motor Superspeedway (AIMS), is a motorsports complex located north of Talladega, Alabama.
-It is located on the former Anniston Air Force Base in the small city of Lincoln.
-The track is a tri-oval and was constructed in the 1960s by the International Speedway Corporation, a business controlled by the France family.
-Talladega is most known for its steep banking and the unique location of the start/finish line that's located just past the exit to pit road.
-The track currently hosts the NASCAR series such as the NASCAR Cup Series, Xfinity Series and the Camping World Truck Series.
-Talladega is the longest NASCAR oval, a 2.66 mi tri-oval like the Daytona International Speedway, which also is a 2.5 mi tri-oval.
+Talladega Superspeedway, originally known as Alabama International Motor Superspeedway (AIMS), is a motorsport complex situated north of Talladega, Alabama.
+The facility occupies land that once formed part of the Anniston Air Force Base, within the city limits of Lincoln.
+Its configuration is that of a tri-oval, and it was constructed during the 1960s by the International Speedway Corporation, a company controlled by the France family.

+The circuit is noted for its steep banking and for the distinctive placement of the start/finish line, positioned just beyond the exit of pit road.
+At present, the venue hosts events from major NASCAR national series, including the NASCAR Cup Series, the Xfinity Series, and the Camping World Truck Series.
+Measuring 2.66 mi, it is the longest oval used in NASCAR competition; its overall design is comparable to that of Daytona International Speedway, which is a 2.5 mi tri-oval.